 Finally, walking your dog earlier in the day before the pavement has had a chance to heat up or later in the day after the pavement cools off may be necessary to prevent injury.
 Sometimes simply changing your walk schedule is all you need to do to keep your dog safe.
 Maybe the easiest rule of thumb (no pun intended) is to do this 5 Second Rule.
 Simply - If you can't hold the back of your hand against the ground for 5 - 7 seconds - it's too hot for the paws

 Just a few tips and information for your feet and your fur babies.
-I have 3 dachshunds.
+I have 4 dachshunds.
 I would be devastated if I burned their little paws.
 I thought I'd share information that I found that maybe you never thought of.
 I really didn't - until we needed to take them for walks more.
-This summer is proving to be a little bit of a challenge.
+This summer came late but is packing a punch!
 Sadly it doesn't cool off enough in the evening - even after the sun has gone down, the pavement is still giving off a lot of heat - so earlier walks will have to become the new norm.
 For yourself its not such a big deal - WEAR SHOES!
 Just be careful for those "quicky" trips - getting mail - into the pool etc - that you didn't think the ground would be quite that hot.

 Just be careful out there - you and your dogs!